Cyberlorians/Articles/MaliciousActivityandSentinelP4.md

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/allowmaliciousinrule.png)

 That was easy, right?
 Now, that we have the rule imported, click "Edit" on your new rule.
-Note - you may edit this rule now or later based on your preferences.
+Disclaimer: you may edit this rule now or later based on your preferences.

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/maliciousINruleEDIT.png)